itsshizashahbaz-dev/CODING-SAMURAI-INTERNSHIP-TASK/Task01-Chatbot with Rule-Based Logic/Readme.md

-README – Rule-Based Chatbot (Coding Samurai Internship Task 1) 📘 Introduction
+Rule-Based Chatbot (Coding Samurai Internship Task 1)

+📘 Introduction
 This project was completed as part of the Coding Samurai AI Internship (Task 1).
 The goal was to develop a Rule-Based Chatbot using Python that can simulate simple customer support interactions.
 The chatbot identifies user queries using predefined rules and responds appropriately based on detected keywords.
 🧩 Project Overview